 Nearly half the price of its competitors, but with impressive ratings and good feedback from all of our testers.
 A great mattress for just over half the price of its co-disrupter, Casper.

 Tuft & Needle is a top pick on Consumer Reports, garnered 4.5 out of 5 stars from nearly 5,000 reviews on Amazon, and ranks in the top five brands on Sleep Like The Dead.
 A queen-size mattress will only set you back $600 — it’s one of the cheapest mattresses on the market.
 Consider us impressed.

-Tuft & Needledoesn’t deliver that luxurious floating feel you get from most hotel mattresses.
-To get that hotel feel, you’ll want to go with the hotel-industry standard: a pillowtop.
+Tuft & Needle doesn’t deliver that luxurious floating feeling you get from most hotel mattresses.
+To get that hotel feel, you’ll want to go with the hotel industry standard: a pillowtop.
 Pillowtops aren’t pure marketing mumbo jumbo.
-It’s an additional layer of quilted foam that really does make a difference: Non-pillowtop mattresses, though usually cheaper, feel utilitarian and pillowtops feel truly pillowy.
+It’s an additional layer of quilted foam that really does make a difference: Non-pillowtop mattresses, though usually cheaper, feel utilitarian and pillowtop feel truly pillowy.

 We Liked It, Just Not As Much

 More expensive than its foam competitor, Tuft & Needle, and ranked least comfortable of our four finalists by every tester.
 But, if it were the only one to arrive, we’d all have been happy with it.

 If we were to rank them though, one of the most well-known disrupters was our least favorite: The Casper (there’s only one model, so it’s either love it or don’t) was a little too squishy for the Goldilocks among us, and some testers felt like it was about to bottom out.
 All 15 testers ranked the Casper as their least favorite, saying it felt too squishy and like quicksand.
 One tester, who was seven months pregnant, said she had the hardest time getting up out of it; another complained that he was going to “bottom out” if he sat or kneeled instead of lying flat.